Stratheden Hospital

-Stratheden Hospital is currently a small community hospital in Cupar, Fife which was originally called Fife and Kinross District Asylum.
+Stratheden Hospital is currently a small community hospital in Stratheden, Cupar, Fife which was originally called Fife and Kinross District Asylum.
 Its name was changed to Stratheden Hospital in 1948.
 It was a centre of excellence in Child and Family Psychiatry from the 1960s.
 In the 21st century, it caters for psychiatric health.
 It is managed by NHS Fife.

 History

 Early history

 The hospital opened as the Fife and Kinross District Asylum on 1 July 1866.
 The first chief physician was John Batty Tuke.
 The hospital was extended at a cost of £20,000 in 1896.
 A further two new wings were added in 1905.
 Following the introduction of the National Health Service (Scotland) Act 1947 the name of the hospital changed to Stratheden Hospital on 7 July 1948.